joshuaclayton/blueprint-css/Readme.txt

 Here's a quick primer on how to use BP: http://code.google.com/p/blueprintcss/wiki/Tutorial

-Each file is also heavily commented, so you'll learn a lot by reading through them.
+Each CSS file is also heavily commented, so you'll learn a lot by reading through them.